 “What my life has been about is in showing the potential for human beings, to not be the victims of their biographies — not their biological biographies, not their social biographies," he wrote in his 2014 book, The Marshmallow Test: Mastering Self-Control.
 “And to show, in great detail, the many ways in which people can change what they become and how they think."

-Another psychologist, Dr. Stanley Milgram (famous for the Stanford prison experiment) has been cited as saying something similar to both Bandura and Mischel: “People can use their wonderful brains to think differently about situations, to reframe them, to reconstrue them, to even reconstrue themselves.”
+Another psychologist, Dr. Stanley Milgram (famous for the study in which participants were ordered to deliver a shock to a person they couldn’t see but could hear) has been cited as saying something similar to both Bandura and Mischel: “People can use their wonderful brains to think differently about situations, to reframe them, to reconstrue them, to even reconstrue themselves.”

 Self-Regulation and The DISC Method